-We are witnessing the racialisation of religion, or at least its ethnicisation, an extremely dangerous development.
+We are witnessing the racialization of religion, or at least its ethnicisation, an extremely dangerous development.
 Looking at two other religions: Islam and Judaism, we see a similar issue concerning racialism.

-- It refers to the religion Islam, not to its adherents—Muslims—so that its use to mean a prejudice conflates an ideology with a group of persons.
+- It refers to the religion Islam, not to its adherents—Muslims—so that is used to mean a prejudice that conflates an ideology with a group of persons.

-It is the first of these two problems which interests us here.
-If “Islamophobia” is a prejudice against a group of persons, then it is difficult to criticise Islam without risking specious accusations of prejudice against that group.
+It is the first of these two problems which interest us here.
+If “Islamophobia” is a prejudice against a group of persons, then it is difficult to criticize Islam without risking specious accusations of prejudice against that group.
 Even worse, if that group is considered to be an ethnic group or “race”, then those accusations become condemnations of racism.
-This, of course, is precisely what Islamists seek (By “Islamist” I mean anyone who promotes political Islam, i.e. who attempts to obtain political power, influence or privileges for the religion Islam).
-By racialising Islam, they seek to obtain impunity for that religion, placing it above criticism.
-The costs of that racialisation are enormous, first and foremost for Muslims themselves, who thus become hostages of an ideology which most did not choose but merely had the bad luck to be born into.
+This, of course, is precisely what Islamists seek (By “Islamist,” I mean anyone who promotes political Islam, i.e., who attempts to obtain political power, influence, or privileges for the religion Islam).
+By racializing Islam, they seek to obtain impunity for that religion, placing it above criticism.
+The costs of that racialization are enormous, first and foremost for Muslims themselves, who thus become hostages of an ideology that most did not choose but merely had the bad luck to be born into.